gckirchoff/peer-to-public/src/lib/content/posts/gambling-with-covid.md

 ## Understanding Ergodic vs. Non-Ergodic Systems

+To grasp the implications of ergodic risk in the context of pandemics, it's essential to understand what the term means.

 ### Ergodic Systems

-To grasp the implications of ergodic risk in the context of pandemics, it's essential to understand what the term means.
-An ergodic system is one where, given enough time, the average outcome for an individual, community, or society is the same as the average outcome for the group.
+In an ergodic system, given enough time, everyone's average outcome will match the group's average outcome.
 In other words, long-term averages converve and stabilize over time.

 Imagine we have thousands of people flipping a coin a thousand times each.
 You may find that your first four coins land heads up - not the 50:50 ratio we'd expect - but if you stay in the game and keep flipping that coin 1,000 times, you and everyone else will experience a 50:50 ratio at the end of the day.
 THis is an ergodic system.